joelb123/joelb123.github.io/README.md

-## Bridging Sequence and Structure to the Theory of Biology
+## Connecting Biological Sequence and Structure Data to Theory

-My name is Joel Berendzen.
+My name is [Joel Berendzen](https://bit.ly/JoelBerendzen).
 I'm a computational biologist and biophysicist.
 I write **scalable, well-engineered software** that uses models from **physical chemistry, evolution, and ecology** to put **biological data in context**.

 This is an exciting time to be a scientist, because a Theory of Biology that is emerging today in much the same way that the Theory of Physics emerged in the 1930's.
 Biology has **evolutionary theory** (in its modern form of molecular phylogeny) at the quantum end of its scale.
 At the cosmic scale lies **ecological theory** with roots in island ecology.
 At both ends, the theory is quantitative and makes testable predictions with several significant figures of accuracy.
 In between, things get messy, and a large community of scientists works at building a bridge, making contact with physics, chemistry, and mathematics throughout the span.
 The tools to build that bridge are increasingly embodied as code.